Skip to content

 • Steps follow the state machine: created then running then success or failed.

-• Failed steps include error_data with reason: timeout, error, governance, budget, cancellation, delegation_depth_exceeded, delegation_cycle_detected.
+• Failed steps include errorData with reason: timeout, error, governance, budget, cancellation, delegation_depth_exceeded, delegation_cycle_detected.

 • Steps are persisted before execution begins (created state).
 Results are persisted on completion.

 • Resumption: find steps in created or running state and re-execute.
+The Convex Workflow component (see 11 Convex Reference) handles durable step state for the harness.

-• For act steps, execution_mode determines harness behaviour:
+• For act steps, executionMode determines harness behaviour:

 • immediate: step executes synchronously, harness waits for result.